 - Submit the application and pay the non-refundable application fee.

-- Your application is presented to the Approvals Board and if approved, you will receive a Letter of Approval in Principle
+- Your application for permanent residency is presented to the Approvals Board, and if approved, you will receive a Letter of Approval in Principle.

 - The four-tier due diligence process is conducted.